Pixelit89/email_sender/README.md

-App sends email with a standard header and text to chosen user from list
+App sends email with a standard header and text to chosen user from list Attach contains CV and zip with app's code
 ***
 You can create or delete a user from list
 ***